remembrance1/javierngkh/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Masters of Computer Science (Applied AI) " institution = "National University of Singapore" year = In Progress
+  course = "Masters of Computer Science (Applied AI) - In Progress" institution = "National University of Singapore" year = 2020

 [[education.courses]]
   course = "Data Science Specialization"